A bigger planet – Fossil free transport

 OK, 130 years ago there was no human flight.
 Today airplanes are ubiquitous.
 But even seaborne travel has transformed the planet.
 Modern ships ply the oceans at speeds between 12 and 18 knots.
 Those speeds were matched by the latest Clipper ships of the 19th century.
 But those were at the mercy of the weather and the winds.

-Today’s ships can guarantee those speeds at any weather making supply chains reliable.
+Today’s ships can guarantee those speeds in any weather making supply chains reliable.
 2000 years ago trade ships in the Mediterranean often took one month to get from Egypt to Italy.
 They were at the mercy of currents and the winds.
 Not good for perishable goods.

-Only with the advent of coal and finally oil as a fuel, shipping became reliable and the globe shrank.
+Only with the advent of coal and finally, oil as a fuel, shipping became reliable and the globe shrank.
 Air travel made this planet a small world.
 Breakfast in London, dinner in Tokyo.
 Weekend city trips.
 Overnight delivery of goods and services.
 Cheap stuff from all over the globe.
-Living standards as not even the very wealthy could imagine.
+Living standards that not even the very wealthy could imagine.
 They are at the fingertips of anyone in developed countries and many in developing ones.
 All courtesy of fossil fuels.

 Now take it all away.